 Generally speaking, patients with NAFL alone have a very low risk of progression to liver cirrhosis.
-But patients with steatohepatitis, especially those with fibrosis, may progress to cirrhosis or even liver cancer.
+However, patients with steatohepatitis, especially those with fibrosis, may progress to cirrhosis or even liver cancer.
 The progression is believed to take more than a decade, with weight gain being an important predictor of progression.

-Interestingly, longitudinal follow-up studies have shown that cancer and cardiovascular diseases are the top 2 causes of death in patients with NAFLD.
-Liver complications such as hepatocellular carcinoma, liver cirrhosis and liver failure are only ranked as the third cause of death for patients with NAFLD.

-Possible explanations are first, overweight status and metabolic syndrome are risk factors for certain cancers, such as pancreatic, breast, and colon cancer.
-Besides, patients having NAFLD would have concurrent metabolic syndrome, which in itself is a risk factor for cardiovascular disease.
+Interestingly, longitudinal follow-up studies have showed that cancer and cardiovascular diseases are the top two causes of death in patients with NAFLD.
+Liver complications such as hepatocellular carcinoma, liver cirrhosis, and liver failure are only ranked as the third most common cause of death for patients with NAFLD.
+Possible explanations include overweight status and metabolic syndrome, which are risk factors for certain cancers, such as pancreatic, breast, and colon cancer.
+Additionally, patients with NAFLD would have concurrent metabolic syndrome, which in itself is a risk factor for cardiovascular disease.